 Francesco Franceschi, Department of Emergency, Università Cattolica del Sacro Cuore, Roma 00168, Italy

-Author contributions: Papa A and Covino M contributed to the conception and design of this study, analysis and interpretation of data; De Lucia SS, Del Gaudio A, Fiorani M, Polito G, and Settanni CR involved in the acquisition and collection of data; Papa A, Covino M, De Lucia SS, Del Gaudio A, Fiorani M, Polito G, Settanni CR, Franceschi F, and Gasbarrini A drafted the paper or revised it critically for intellectual content; and all authors approved the final version of the manuscript to be published.
+Author contributions: Papa A and Covino M contributed to the conception and design of this study, analysis and interpretation of data; De Lucia SS, Del Gaudio A, Fiorani M, Polito G, and Settanni CR were involved in the acquisition and collection of data; Papa A, Covino M, De Lucia SS, Del Gaudio A, Fiorani M, Polito G, Settanni CR, Franceschi F, and Gasbarrini A drafted the paper or revised it critically for intellectual content; and all authors approved the final version of the manuscript to be published.

 Corresponding author: Marcello Covino, MD, PhD, Assistant Professor, Department of Emergency, Università Cattolica del Sacro Cuore - Fondazione Policlinico Universitario A. Gemelli, IRCCS, Largo A. Gemelli 1, Rome 00168, Italy. marcello.covino@policlinicogemelli.it